 You’re still officially asleep but have the vague sensation of your bed bouncing.
 You manage to ease one eye open and realize that, yes, your big, luxurious king-sized resort bed IS, in fact, bouncing, and your two largest children are the culprits.
-They are excited for that family fun day.

 “Let’s go, mama!” they implore, way too goofy-giggly for the early hour.